Healthdirect Australia Help Center

 Select layout

-Advanced Settings Options
+Advanced Options

 Click on Change Audio Behaviours to access noise suppression settings.
 Click on noise suppression to toggle on and off (on displays a green tick).
 Having noise suppression on helps the quality of the call by cancelling background sounds.